 Academic advisors/counselors work with students regarding academic, career, transfer, personal and/or social matters.
 Academic advising is available through scheduled appointments or walk-in services on the Mount Laurel campus.
-Limited advising services are available by appointment at the Willingboro Campus.
 Students are expected to meet with an Academic Advisor at least once per academic semester.